Back

 • Fill gaps with insulating foam to prevent heat loss.

-New build properties have to comply with the most recent building regulations, including energy efficiency, so if you choose a new build you shouldn’t have to worry about whether it’s insulated or not.
-A new build can be up to 65% more energy efficient than the same sized older home that has had modern improvements.
-For a three-bedroomed semi-detached home, this could mean an annual energy spend saving of £890, or for a four-bedroomed detached home, a saving of £1,410.
+New build properties must comply with the most recent building regulations, including energy efficiency, so you shouldn’t have to worry about whether it’s insulated or not.
+A David Wilson new build can be up to 57% more energy efficient than an older home of the same size.

 Loft insulation

-Ideally, you want the loft in any prospective home to have loft insulation with a depth of between 250 to 270mm.
-On your viewing why not try to have a quick look in the loft to see if there is adequate loft insulation?
-If it doesn’t have any currently, it could be losing up to 25% of its heat through the roof.
-Should you decide to buy the property, you might want to get it insulated as soon as you can.
-You could potentially save up to £225 a year on your energy bills, depending on the type of property.
+Ideally, you want the loft in any prospective home to have insulation with a depth between 250 and 270mm.
+If it doesn’t, it could be losing up to 25% of its heat through the roof, so you’ll want to make loft insulation a priority to avoid losing money on your energy bills.

 Wall insulation